MoLabsMedia/design-patterns/README.md

 - Defining a "virtual" constructor.
 - The new operator considered harmful.

-#### object pool

-Avoid expensive acquisition and release of resources by recycling objects that are no longer in use

-- Object pooling can offer a significant performance boost; it is most effective in situations where the cost of initializing a class instance is high, the rate of instantiation of a class is high, and the number of instantiations in use at any one time is low.

 #### prototype

 A fully initialized instance to be copied or cloned